GeoscienceAustralia/PyRate/docs/index.rst

 --------

-If you have any suggestions or questions about **PyRate** feel free to email Geoscience Australia InSAR team <insar@ga.gov.au>.
+If you have any suggestions or questions about **PyRate** feel free to email the Geoscience Australia InSAR team <insar@ga.gov.au>.

 If you encounter any errors or problems with **PyRate**, please let us know!
 Open an Issue_ in the GitHub repository.